littleosbook/littleosbook/file_systems.md

 `mmap` is a handy system call that makes writing the "file system-in-a-file" easier.

-## Inodes and writable file systems
+## Inodes and Writable File Systems

 When we decide that we want a more complex - and realistic - file system, we might want to look into the concept of inodes.
 See [further reading](#further-reading-6).

-## A virtual file system and devfs
+## A Virtual File System and devfs

 What abstraction should we use for reading and writing to devices such as the screen and the keyboard?

 With a virtual file system (VFS) we create an abstraction on top of any real file systems we might have.
-The VFS mainly supplies the path system and file hierarchy, and delegates actually dealing with files to the underlying file systems.
+The VFS mainly supplies the path system and file hierarchy, and delegates operations on files to the underlying file systems.
 The original paper on VFS is succinct, concrete, and well worth a read.
 See [further reading](#further-reading-6).